codecrafters-io/build-your-own-redis/stage_descriptions/auth-10-vg5.md

-In this stage, you'll add support for setting a user's command permissions to users using the `+@all` ACL rule,
+In this stage, you'll add support for setting a user's command permissions using the `+@all` ACL rule.

 ### The `+@all` rule

-The `ACL SETUSER` can be used to grant a user to run every command using the `+@all` rule.
+The `ACL SETUSER` command can be used to grant a user permission to run every command using the `+@all` rule.

 Example usage: